mdb/mdb.github.io/content/blog/2022-07-14-demystifying-terraform-provider-development.md

 ## Building

-Typically, [goreleaser](https://goreleaser.com/) is used to compile provider binaries across platforms and publish them as versioned GitHub releases. [terraform-provider-grafana's .goreleaser.yml](https://github.com/grafana/terraform-provider-grafana/blob/v1.24.0/.goreleaser.yml) offers a configuration example used to build and publish its own [GitHub releases](https://github.com/grafana/terraform-provider-grafana/releases).
+Typically, [goreleaser](https://goreleaser.com/) is used to compile provider binaries across platforms and publish them as versioned GitHub releases. [terraform-provider-grafana's .goreleaser.yml](https://github.com/grafana/terraform-provider-grafana/blob/v1.24.0/.goreleaser.yml) offers an example of a `goreleaser` configuration used to build and publish its own [GitHub releases](https://github.com/grafana/terraform-provider-grafana/releases).

 Often, [tfplugindocs](https://github.com/hashicorp/terraform-plugin-docs/cmd/tfplugindocs) is integrated with providers' build process to automate the generation of markdown documents documenting the provider; these are typically committed to a [docs](https://github.com/grafana/terraform-provider-grafana/tree/v1.24.0/docs) directory in source control.